B-lanc/autoencoders/README.md

 # autoencoders
 Comparison between regularized autoencoder vs variational autoencoder vs VQGAN in terms of reconstruction loss (not for generation)
 Uses 102flowers dataset
+This means the latent space will preferrably be something not much smaller than the input dimensions

 # Building the docker image